ocaml-multicore/lwt_eio/README.md

 **Warning:** It's important not to call Eio functions directly from Lwt, but instead wrap such code with `run_eio`.
 If you replace the `Lwt_eio.run_eio @@ fun () ->` line with `Lwt.return @@`
-then it will appear to work in simple cases, but it will act as a blocking read.
+then it will appear to work in simple cases, but it will act as a blocking read from Lwt's point of view.
 It's similar to trying to turn a blocking call like `Stdlib.input_line` into an asynchronous one using `Lwt.return`.
 It doesn't actually make it concurrent.